qmlbook/qmlbook/docs/ch06-controls/controls.rst

 Introduction to Controls
 ========================

-Using Qt Quick from scratch gives you primited graphical and interaction elements from which you can build your user interfaces.
+Using Qt Quick from scratch gives you primitive graphical and interaction elements from which you can build your user interfaces.
 Using Qt Quick Controls 2 you start from a slightly more structured set of controls to build from.
 The controls range from simple text labels and buttons to more complex ones such as sliders and dials.
 These element are handy if you want to create a user interface based on classic interaction patterns as they provide a foundation to stand on.

 The Qt Quick Controls 2 comes with a number of styles out of the box that are shown in the table below.
 The *Default* style is a basic flat style.
 The *Universal* style is based on the Microsoft Universal Design Guidelines, while *Material* is based on Google's Material Design Guidelines, and the *Fusion* style is a desktop oriented style.